 July 13, 2003 - Matthew Cooper's A Question of Trust is posted on Time magazine's website.
 The article about President Bush's 2003 State of the Union speech includes named sources as Vice President Cheney's assistant Scooter Libby, Joseph Wilson, Valerie Plame's superior Alan Foley, and former State Department proliferation expert Greg Thielmann.

-July 14, 2003 - Robert Novak's Chicago Sun-Times column names Joe Wilson's wife, Valerie Plame, as a CIA agent.
+July 14, 2003 - Robert Novak's Chicago Sun-Times column names Joe Wilson's wife, Valerie Plame, as a CIA operative.
 He lists two senior administration officials as sources.
 (At the time, Robert Novak also works at CNN.)

 September 29, 2003 - Karl Rove denies any knowledge of the leaked name when asked by an ABC reporter.